 Around 600,000 people in the UK are living with a diagnosis of epilepsy and up to 40% of them are also autistic.
-Sadly, epilepsy is one of the leading causes of early death for autistic people, who are more likely to have epilepsies which are resistant to standard treatments.
+Sadly, epilepsy is one of the leading causes of early death for autistic people, who are more likely to have types of epilepsy which are resistant to standard treatments.
 Despite this, very little research has looked at the link between epilepsy and autism.
-The Epilepsy Dossier will bring together information to build an understanding of what is currently known about autism and epilepsy.

 The research process